arun-p12/project-euler/p0051_p0100/README.md

 # Execution Time
 Captured below is time time taken to execute each of the problems.
 These were run on a 2.2GHz Intel Core i7 processor with 16GB RAM (a MacBook Pro ...
 2019 edition)

-Currently, problem 43 (Sub-string divisibility) is the slowest running solution, taking about 10s.
+Currently, problem 92 (Square digit chains) is the slowest running solution, taking about 25s.

 <table>
 <tr>